hppr-dev/vuex-bind-plugin/README.md

 By default, the `load_` action is defined to load "watch" and "once" bindings and `trigger_` actions are generated for "trigger" bindings.
 These values can be changed with the `load_prefix` and `trigger_prefix` plugin config options.

-A special "bind" action is also created to start loading data.
+A special "start_bind" action is also created to start loading data.
-The "bind" action dispatches all of the load actions.
+The "state_bind" action dispatches all of the load actions.
-Only call this action once, preferably when the store is needed.
+Only call this action once before the bindings are needed.

 # Configuration